project-chip/matter.js/packages/matter-node.js/README_NEW.md

   * Rename example files again
   * Prepare changelog and such
   * Added the "npm run matter-*" commands also to the base package.json
+* May 9th-2:
+  * Rename PairableNode -> CommissioningCOntroller and CommissionableNode -> CommissioningServer and the relevant add-methods in MatterServer